-If you have always thought of writing posts or email or anything on your Windows 10 computer using voice, Microsoft has rolled out a native Dictation feature with Fall Creators Update.
+If you have always thought of writing posts or email or anything on your Windows 10 computer using voice, Microsoft has rolled out a native Dictation feature in Windows 10.
 This tool can translate your spoken words into text, and it works in any app where there is a text input, and can also be used on the desktop to launch settings and other things.

 In this Windows 10 tutorial, we will talk about how you can use the Dictation Tools to improve your productivity.
 A small caution that it may take some time to get used to the whole experience.
 Also, you will need a microphone to get everything done.

 Dictation Tool in Windows 10

 Select a text area like a Word document or email where you want to type.
 Then to start the dictation tool, press Windows key + H on the keyboard.
 This will launch the voice dictation panel which will have a keyboard and blue color microphone icon.
 It’s basically the touch keyboard that shows up in tablet mode for 2-in-1 laptops.

 The blue microphone icon will immediately get into “Listening” mode, and you can start your dictation right away.
 However, writing isn’t just putting in random words you speak; instead, you need to add punctuation and other grammar aspects.
 We will talk about the dictation commands at the end of the post.

 Once done, all you need to say is “stop dictating“, and then stop saying.
 Once the tool gets the silence, it will stop converting speech to text.

 While the keyboard is compact, but it is expected to occupy part of your screen.
 This means it will block your view of whats in the document.
 Suggest you drag, and put it under the taskbar, so it disappears from the visuals, but the dictation keeps working.

 This is the list of dictation commands you will need to use if you are planning to use this tool most of the time.
 Say for example if you want to delete a word where your cursor is, just say Delete word, and it will be done.